pieterlange/kube-backup/README.md

   * `GIT_REPO` - GIT repo url. **Required**
   * `GIT_PREFIX_PATH` - Path to the subdirectory in your repository.
 Default: `.`
   * `NAMESPACES` - List of namespaces to export.
 Default: all
+  * `DEFAULT_GLOBALRESOURCES` - Base list of global resource types to export.
+Default: `namespace storageclass clusterrole clusterrolebinding customresourcedefinition`
-  * `GLOBALRESOURCES` - List of global resource types to export.
-Default: `namespace`
+  * `EXTRA_GLOBALRESOURCES` - List of additional global resource types to export, should you simply want to append to the default list rather than replacing it entirely.
+Optional.
+Default: empty.
-  * `RESOURCETYPES` - List of resource types to export.
+  * `DEFAULT_RESOURCETYPES` - Base list of resource types to export.
 Default: `ingress deployment configmap svc rc ds networkpolicy statefulset storageclass cronjob`.
 Notice that `Secret` objects are intentionally not exported by default (see [git-crypt section](#git-crypt) for details).
+  * `EXTRA_RESOURCETYPES` - List of additional resource types to export, should you simply want to append to the default list rather than replacing it entirely.
+Optional.
+Default: empty.
   * `GIT_USERNAME` - Display name of git user.
 Default: `kube-backup`
   * `GIT_EMAIL` - Email address of git user.
 Default: `kube-backup@example.com`
   * `GIT_BRANCH` - Use a specific git branch .
 Default: `master`